plantbreeding/BrAPI-Dataset/docker/README.md

-This folder contains a docker compose configuration defining two container (postgres and pgadmin) that can be used to build a PostgreSQL database from the BrAPI schema (in `schema.sql`) and example dataset (in `data/` folder).
+This folder contains a docker compose configuration used to build a PostgreSQL database from the BrAPI schema (in `schema.sql`) and example dataset (in `data/` folder).

-The PostgreSQL container is a standard postgres 9.4 server with forwarded port on the host machine and the `data/` folder mounted as volume `/data`.
+The PostgreSQL container is a standard postgres 9.x server with forwarded port on the host machine.
-The pgAdmin container is customized to have the postgres-client command line tools with an automatic import of the BrAPI schema and example dataset on container start.

-# Run PostgresSQL server & pgAdmin in docker
+# Run PostgresSQL server in docker

 Requirements:
 - docker